 The building works subject to this requirement are to be designed and certified to meet the prescribed BCA Green Mark certification below

-There is no need for Qualified Person (QP) to submit his declaration and GM score for these projects.
+There is no need for Qualified Person (QP) to submit his declaration and Submission form for these projects.
 Instead, the QP should:

-- Before submitting the building plan, make an application to BCA for the project to be assessed and certified under the certification standards approved by the Commissioner of Building Control
+- Before submitting the building plan, make an application to BCA for the project to be assessed and certified under the BCA Green Mark Scheme.

 - Upon completion of building works, inform BCA early to initiate the Green Mark verification audit so as to facilitate the temporary occupation permit (TOP) and certificate of statutory completion (CSC) process